No rig? no time?

 Lock in your Baja adventure with a quick form —

-we’ll send you the welcome packet + payment link to secure your place.
+we’ll send you a pdf with all the trip details + payment link to secure your place.

 Questions?
 Shoot us an email at hola@bajagood.com.